 If you wish to appeal WCAT’s decision, you can seek “Reconsideration” and, finally, if the matter is still not acceptable to you, you can seek a judicial review of the decision.

 Lehal Law can assist you with each of these stages.
-Please call Lehal Law for a free initial consultation.
+Please contact Lehal Law for a free initial consultation.